RafalKucharskiPK/PhD-seminar/method.md

-# Methods, Experimental Design, and Evaluation for ML Papers
+# Methods, Experimental Design, and Evaluation

-## Seminar sheet for CS / ML students
+## Seminar sheet for CS  students

-Audience: students writing empirical papers for NeurIPS, ICML, ICLR, AAAI, AISTATS, ACL, EMNLP, CVPR, ECCV, KDD, WWW.
+Audience: PhD students writing CS papers

 ## Goal

-Learn how to turn a research idea into a convincing empirical study:
+Turn a research idea into a convincing study:
-- define the claim,
+- define the **claim**,
-- choose the right baselines,
+- choose the right **baselines**,
-- select metrics,
+- select **metrics**,
-- design fair experiments,
+- design fair **experiments**,
 - write the Methods section clearly.

 ---

 # 1. What is the Methods section doing?

-The Methods section is not just a technical description of your model.
+The Methods section is not just a technical description of your model - it is for the reader to **believe in your claim**.

+> Intro: "I do this (important and new)" --> Method: "I really do this" --> Results: "See?"

 Its job is to make the reader believe that:
 1. your method is clearly defined,